btcguide/btcguide.github.io/_pages/setup-computer/bitcoin-node.md

 We recommend setting `rpcuser` to `specter` (if you can) for simplicity.

 #### HWI Bridge
-Note that for physically connecting hardware wallets using your laptop/desktop with Specter packaged on another device e.g. myNode, RaspiBlitz or nodl, you may need to set up [HWI Bridge](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/hwibridge.md).
+Note that for physically connecting hardware wallets using your laptop/desktop with Specter packaged on another device e.g. myNode, RaspiBlitz or Nodl, you may need to set up [HWI Bridge](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/hwibridge.md).

 #### Optional Configuration
 If you can tweak your settings, we recommend the following (optional):